 Access to Fermi GBM data is provided by the Fermi Science Support Center through this portal.
 A trigger history for GBM is shown in the following plot.

-The Eighth International Fermi Symposium will be held in Baltimore, Maryland from October 14-19, 2018.
+The Ninth International Fermi Symposium will be held in Baltimore, Maryland from October 14-19, 2020.
 More information can be found here.

 - 15-20 October 2017: The Seventh International Fermi Symposium was held in Garmisch-Partenkirchen, Germany.
 Proceedings can be found here.